VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Signals/aiml.md

 {{< tip >}}

 I've tried to divide these into academic and artistic, but there is a ton of overlap.
-I reccomend looking at everything here though!
+I recommend looking at everything here though!

 {{< /tip >}}